aragon/aragon-wiki/docs/documentation/dev/apps/voting.md

 #### Forwarding

-[Forwarding](../../AragonOS_document/#forwarders) using the common interface executes a `votingApp.newVoting(...)` action.
+[Forwarding](../../AragonOS_document/#forwarders) using the common interface executes a `votingApp.newVote(...)` action.
 ACL is checked for whether the sender has permissions to create a vote.